 3 second heat up time.

-With this machine, you actually don’t need the auto-on feature or scheduled on and off times, as it basically takes 3 seconds to be ready to work with.
-You’ll want to run some water through the group before you pull your shot, in order to warm up the group head, the portafilter and your cup, however you’d need to do this with a lot of espresso coffee machines.
+With this machine, you really don’t need the auto-on feature or scheduled on and off times, as it literally takes 3 seconds to be ready to use.
+You’ll want to run some water through the group before you pull your shot, in order to warm up the group head, the portafilter and your cup, but you’d need to do this with most espresso machines.

 Auto milk texturing.

-One of the hardest things to do when it comes to creating excellent espresso based coffee drinks at home, is to get the milk texture right.
-Baristas and seasoned home baristas make it look much easeir than it in truth is!
+One of the hardest things to do when it comes to making great espresso based coffee drinks at home, is to get the milk texture right.
+Baristas and seasoned home baristas make it look much easeir than it actually is!

-With the bambino plus, although, you just fill the the jug, put it on the drip tray making sure it’s covering the heat sensor, and the machine will texture the milk to your pre-set froth and temperature settings.
-You can steam milk manually if you prefer, and it does a fantastic job of texturing that way too, once you’ve got the knack of it.
+With the bambino plus, though, you just fill the the jug, put it on the drip tray making sure it’s covering the heat sensor, and the machine will texture the milk to your pre-set froth and temperature settings.
+You can steam milk manually if you prefer, and it does a great job of texturing that way too, once you’ve got the knack of it.

 Automatic factory pre-set pre-infusion.

-Pre-infusion indicates introducing water to the ground coffee under reduced pressure.
-With the Bambino plus (with all the Sage espresso machines basically) the pressure slowly increases up to the 9 bars of pressure after the preinfusion phase.
+Pre-infusion means introducing water to the ground coffee under reduced pressure.
+With the Bambino plus (with all the Sage espresso machines in fact) the pressure slowly increases up to the 9 bars of pressure after the preinfusion phase.

 9 bars of pressure.

-As with a lot of espresso machines, the Bambino plus has a 15 bar pump, but unlike most of the cheaper domestic machines, it has an overpressure valve set to 9 bars of pressure, which is mainly accepted as the standard for espresso coffee.
+As with most espresso machines, the Bambino plus has a 15 bar pump, but unlike most of the cheaper domestic machines, it has an overpressure valve set to 9 bars of pressure, which is generally accepted as the standard for espresso.

 3 way solenoid valve.

-As with the OVP (over pressure valve) and pre-infusion, a solenoid valve is something you’d usually expect in commercial machines or home barista espresso coffee machines, most of lower cost home espresso coffee machines wouldn’t usually have a 3 way solenoid.
+As with the OVP (over pressure valve) and pre-infusion, a solenoid valve is something you’d usually expect in commercial machines or home barista espresso machines, the majority of lower cost home espresso machines wouldn’t usually have a 3 way solenoid.

 The benefit of this is that the leftover pressure and water is expelled via a tube from the solenoid into the drip tray, so you’ll usually have a nice dry puck, and if you choke the machine with too fine a grind, you don’t get what’s known as portafilter sneeze if you remove the portafilter from the group without allowing the brew valve time to get shot of the pressure.